shivsatyam1729/shivsatyam1729.github.io/_posts/2026-03-16-my-explanation-to-pearsons-coefficient-p-value-and-chi-squared-test.md

 $\rho_{xy} = \dfrac{cov(X, Y)}{\sigma_X \cdot \sigma_Y}$

-where $cov$ is the covariance between $X, Y$ and $\sigma_X$ .
-But why is correlation dependent on covariance of the Pearsons coefficient?
+where $cov$ is the covariance between $X, Y$ .
+But why is correlation dependent on covariance?

 Lets assume that we have two data columns, height and weight.